 The good thing is that in today’s day and age, there are many lenders and financial institutions that offer these types of loans.
 You can start off by checking in with your local bank/credit union, as this is where you will find the lowest interest rate.
 If you cannot get approved by them, there are plenty of online peer to peer lenders that offer debt consolidation loans.
-Avant, Upstart, and SoFi are three of the most reputable.
+Upgrade, Upstart, and SoFi are three of the most reputable.
 While your interest rate through these platforms may be a bit higher, the application process is seamless and everything can be done online.
 If you would like to compare some of the top rates online lenders, check them out here.

 Deciding whether to do a debt consolidation loan boils down to two very simple things.
 Are you lowering your monthly payment and/or interest rate?
 If you can accomplish one of these (or ideally both), a debt consolidation loan probably makes sense for you.
 There are many lenders out there who offer these types of loans.

 However interest rates can vary significantly, ranging anywhere from 5% all the way up to 35%.
 There is no point in taking out a loan at 30% APR to pay off credit cards with an average interest rate of 19%.
 While it may feel good to get rid of some high credit card balances, a high interest loan won’t benefit you at all.
 Your monthly payment will be just as high, and you won’t be saving any money on interest.